erazlogo/zotero-markdown-translators/README.md

 This basic research toolkit helps to get started on historical notetaking and analysis with Zotero and Obsidian.
 It does not require programming skills or command-line installation and does not rely on paid features in Zotero or Obsidian.

+For latest directions on connecting Zotero and Obsidian with [Zotero Desktop Connector (ZDC)](https://github.com/mgmeyers/obsidian-zotero-desktop-connector), see [Doing History with Zotero and Obsidian - From Zotero Annotations to Obsidian Research Notes](https://publish.obsidian.md/history-notes/From+Zotero+Annotations+to+Obsidian+Research+Notes)

 Note: if you have your own setup for linking Zotero and Obsidian, jump to [Advanced Features and Best Practices for Historians](https://github.com/erazlogo/obsidian-history-notes/blob/main/README.md#advanced-features-and-best-practices-for-historians)

-## What's Included
-### Two Zotero shortcuts
-Two translator files link Obsidian note to a Zotero item.
-They should be mapped to keystrokes in the Zutilo plugin (map "Markdown Item URI Citation" to Shift-Command-1 and "Markdown Obsidian Dataview" to Shift-Command-2).
-Included above.
-### Obsidian template-project "vault" folder
+## New sample template-project that works with ZDC is coming soon
 A starter vault (a storage unit for your notes) with several plugins preinstalled (see the list of plugins below).
 The vault includes several example notes and Dataview tables.
-Download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314
+Older version: Download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314
-### Four basic shortcuts
-Use the following four shortcuts to transfer Zotero item data to Obsidian for linking and citation (a BibTex citekey is included in the Dataview export to support <a href="https://retorque.re/zotero-better-bibtex/citing/cayw/">cite-as-you-write</a> down the road).
-- Shift-Command-1 - copy reference with links to an item in Zotero, online and locally on your computer
-- Shift-Command-2 - copy a reference with links and fields for a reference to use for search and sorting with Dataview plugin
-- Shift-Command-C - copy bibiliographic reference
-- Shift-Command-A - copy footnote reference
 ### Obsidian Settings (changes to the default setup included in the "template-project" vault):
 - Editor: Readable line length (off)
 - Files and Links: Automatically update internal links (on)
 - Appearance: Dark/Light View (Light)
 - Core plugins: Tag pane (on), Templates (on), Starred (on), Workspaces (on)
 - Community plugins: Safe mode (off)
-- Install community plugins: Tag Wrangler, Dataview, Kanban, Longform, Better Word Count, Footnote Shortcut, Reading Time, Focus Mode, Typewriter Scroll
+- Install community plugins: Zotero Desktop Connector, Tag Wrangler, Dataview, Kanban, Longform, Better Word Count, Footnote Shortcut, Reading Time, Focus Mode, Typewriter Scroll
 ## Installation
 ### Zotero
 - Install Beta version of Zotero https://www.zotero.org/support/dev_builds
 - Add Zotero Connector to your Browser (<a href="https://youtu.be/QAIAzuuLvoo">video</a>)
 - Create online account on Zotero https://www.zotero.org/user/register
 - Set up sync for your data (not PDFs) to your online Zotero account https://www.zotero.org/support/sync
-- Download and move two translator files to Zotero/translators folder (<a href="https://youtu.be/nc7TEFEbhpA" target="_blank">video</a>)
-- Install Zutilo for Zotero (<a href="https://youtu.be/NSJGtaJPFns" target="_blank">video</a>)
-- Install <a href="https://github.com/daeh/zotero-obsidian-citations">Zotero Obsidian Citation plugin</a> to link from Zotero items to Obsidian notes
-- Map Markdown translators to keyboard shortcuts in Zutilo https://github.com/wshanks/Zutilo (<a href="https://youtu.be/WSt_Rib-dRc">video</a>)
-- Install BetterBibTex to use <a href="https://retorque.re/zotero-better-bibtex/citing/cayw/">cite-as-you-write</a> down the road (this feature was not yet fully supported as of March 2022 - check <a href="https://forum.obsidian.md/t/pdf-zotero-obsidian-current-state-and-collaboration-for-the-one-plugin/34372">this thread</a> for progress) https://retorque.re/zotero-better-bibtex/ (<a href="https://youtu.be/u40EGnPgnDw">video</a>)
+- Install BetterBibTex https://retorque.re/zotero-better-bibtex/ (<a href="https://youtu.be/u40EGnPgnDw">video</a>)
 ### Obsidian
 - Install Obsidian https://obsidian.md/
 - Download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314